Swimming at the Summer Olympics: Notable changes to the sport

 Times have consistently dropped over the years due to better training techniques and new developments within the sport.

 In the first four Olympics, competitions were not held in pools, but rather in open water (1896, the Mediterranean Sea; 1900, the Seine; 1904, an artificial lake; 1906, the Mediterranean).
 The 1904 Olympics' races were the only ones ever measured in yards, instead of the usual metres.
 A 100-metre pool was built for the 1908 Olympics and was located in the centre of the main stadium's track and field oval.
 The 1912 Olympics, held in the Stockholm harbor, marked the beginning of electrical timing.

 Male swimmers wore full body swimsuits up until the 1940s, which caused more drag in the water than their modern swim-wear counterparts.
 Also, over the years, pool designs have lessened the drag.
-Some design considerations allow for the reduction of swimming resistance making the pool faster.
-Namely, proper pool depth, elimination of waves, elimination of currents, increased lane width, energy absorbing racing lane lines and gutters, and the use of other innovative hydraulic, acoustic, illumination, and swimwear designs.
+Some design considerations allow for the reduction of swimming resistance making the pool faster, namely, proper pool depth, elimination of waves, elimination of currents, increased lane width, energy absorbing racing lane lines and gutters, and the use of other innovative hydraulic, acoustic, illumination, and swimwear designs.

-The 1924 Olympics were the first to use the standard 50-metre pool with marked lanes (a standard the that remains to this day).
+The 1924 Olympics were the first to use the standard 50-metre pool with marked lanes (a standard that remains to this day).
 In the freestyle, swimmers originally dove from the pool walls, but diving blocks were first incorporated at the 1936 Summer Olympics.
 The flip-turn was developed by the 1950s.
 Swimming goggles were first allowed in 1976.

 The butterfly stroke events were not held until 1956.
 Previous rules permitted the butterfly stroke in breaststroke races.
 After 1956, when these rules were changed, butterfly became its own stroke entirely.